YHVH – He WILL BE

 “This (He WILL BE) is My name forever, and this is My memorial to all generations.”

-The Hebrew word meaning “My name” is a very special Hebrew word, שְּׁמִ֣י,“Shema,” which appears 55 times in the Old Testament.
+The Hebrew word meaning “My name,” שְּׁמִ֣י,“semi,” appears 55 times in the Old Testament.
 Exodus 3:15 is the second time it appears, and from here on, שְּׁמִ֣י is only used when describing the name YHVH.
 YHVH is used some 6,218 times in the Old Testament.

 Understanding the meaning of YHVH is of great importance in understanding the truth of the Bible.
 Over the years, many people have become very confused about the name YHVH.
 As we mentioned in Chapter 7, the basic rules of Hebrew Grammar tell us it simply means “He WILL BE.”